Last Updated on

 For more travel planning resources, check out my Amazon picks:

 Solo travel in Brisbane can be so much fun!
-Brisbane is often overlooked, but there are so many (free) things to do on your own in Brisbane.
-You will never run out of things to do!
+Brisbane is often overlooked, but there are so many (free) things to do in Brisbane on your own.
 So make sure to include the beautiful city on your Australia trip itinerary.